plumier/examples/readme.md

 * [query-parser-typeorm](02-controller/query-parser-typeorm) contains example on how to use Query Parser helper to parse request query string into Mongoose Query.

+### Data Access

+* [data-access-mongoose](04-data-access/data-access-mongoose) contains example on how to use Mongoose helper to access MongoDB database.

+* [data-access-typeorm](04-data-access/data-access-typeorm) contains example on how to use TypeORM helper to access SQL database.

 ### First Class Entity and Generic Controller

 * [first-class-entity-mongoose](03-first-class-entity/first-class-entity-mongoose) contains example on how to use first class entity with Mongoose.